Last Revised: May 31, 2023

 Information We Collect

-Information You Provide to Us.
-We will collect data from you that you voluntarily provide.
-For example, if you use our “Contact Us” form on the Website, sign up for our newsletter, provide us with feedback or contact us via e-mail, we will collect the information that you voluntarily provide to reply or send you the requested newsletter.
+Personal Data You Provide to Us.
+We will collect Contact Information from you that you voluntarily provide.
+For example, if you use our “Contact Us” form on the Website, sign up for our newsletter, fill out an interest or new client intake form, join one of our legal compliance educational communities (e.g., HIPAA, Behavioral Health Clinician Community, etc.) Helpline) or contact us via e-mail, we will collect the information that you voluntarily provide to reply, provide the requested service or send you the requested newsletter.

 Information We Receive From Your Use of Our Website